Osama Hilali

 Osama Suleiman Mansour Hilali (أسامة سليمان منصور الهلالي, born 1979) is a member of the Kurdish Future Movement in Syria.
-He was also an activist who led protests during the Syrian uprising in 2011, and a militant who founded the Mashaal Brigade, an armed rebel group that consisted of both Kurds and Arabs.
+He was also an activist who led protests during the Syrian uprising in 2011, and a militant who founded the Mashaal Brigade, an armed rebel group that consisted of both Arabs and Kurds.
 Under Hilali's command, the group fought against Syrian government forces and the mainly-Kurdish People's Protection Units (YPG) between 2012 and 2013, during the Syrian Civil War, most notably in the Battle of Ras al-Ayn.

 Early life

 Hilali was born in 1979 in the city of Qamishli, in the northern Hasakah Governorate of northeastern Syria.
 He went to school until the 9th grade, after which worked as a painter.
 His friends, some of whom were politically active, taught him to read and write in Kurdish.
 Hilali visited the graves of Cigerxwîn and Muhammad Sheikh once.
 He moved to Saudi Arabia in 2005, before returning to Qamishli in 2008 to open an art supply store with his father.

 Before the Syrian Civil War, Hilali was involved in a dispute between his sister and her husband.
 During the incident, Hilali killed his brother-in-law with a knife, which he claimed was done in self-defence.
 In an interview with KurdWatch in March 2013, Hilali claimed that after the war ends, he would turn himself in to a civil and "impartial" court for the murder.